andaoai/yolo-label-vs/docs/CI_CD_WORKFLOW.md

 ### Workflow Triggers

-The CI/CD workflow is triggered by the following events:
+The CI/CD workflows are triggered by the following events:
-- Push to the `main` branch
+- **main-publish.yml**: Manual dispatch or push to the `main` branch
-- Creation of a new tag (for releases)
-- Pull requests to the `main` branch (for testing)
+- **version-updater.yml**: Manual dispatch or push to the `dev` branch (ignoring changes to package.json)

 ### Workflow Files

 The workflow configurations are stored in the `.github/workflows/` directory:

-- `main-publish.yml`: Main workflow for building and publishing the extension
+- `main-publish.yml`: Main workflow for building, creating releases, and publishing the extension
-- `pr-validation.yml`: Workflow for validating pull requests
+- `version-updater.yml`: Workflow for automatically incrementing patch version in development branch

 ## Workflow Configuration